-315. The Union or the grievant may, at any time within seven (7) days after the mailing of the Step 3 decision, appeal from such decision to the impartial hearing officer by filing written notice of the appeal with the Deputy Memorandum of Understanding Between Transport Workers Union, Local 250-A (9163) and Municipal Transportation Agency sport Workers Union, Local 250-A (9163) and Municipal Transportation Agency July 1, 2004 - June 30, 2008 General Manager, Human Resources or designee and impartial hearing officer. except where the appeal is from a proposed disciplinary dismissal, in which event the appeal must be initiated within one (1) day of the Step 3 decision.
+- The Union or the grievant may, at any time within seven (7) days after the mailing of the Step 3 decision, appeal from such decision to the impartial hearing officer by filing written notice of the appeal with the Executive Director/CEO or his/her designee and impartial hearing officer. except where the appeal is from a proposed disciplinary dismissal, in which event the appeal must be initiated within one (1) day of the Step 3 decision.
 The impartial hearing officer shall conduct a hearing on the grievance or grievances submitted to him/her within ten (10) days after receipt by him/her, except when the grievance involves a proposed disciplinary dismissal, or involves the adverse effect of a schedule on the health or safety of employees, in which event the hearing shall begin within ten (10) calendar days.
-The hearing officer shall have five days after the close of the hearing to render a decision.
+The hearing officer shall have five (5) days after the close of the hearing to render a decision. - The hearing officer's report shall contain a factual summary of the grievance or grievances, the evidence, and his/her decision.
+The SFMTA Executive Director/CEO or his/her designee shall exercise his/her discretion in accepting, modifying or rejecting the recommended decision. - In computing the time within which any action must be taken under the foregoing procedure, Saturdays, Sundays, and holidays shall not be counted.
+A grievance may be denied at any level because of failure to adhere to the time limitations.

-- 316. The hearing officer's report shall contain a factual summary of the grievance or grievances, the evidence, and his/her decision.
-The MTA Executive Director shall exercise his/her discretion in accepting, modifying or rejecting the recommended decision. - 317.
-In computing the time within which any action must be taken under the foregoing procedure, Saturdays, Sundays, and holidays shall not be counted.
-A grievance may be denied at any level because of failure to adhere to the time limitations. - 318.
-By written stipulation of the grievant or the Union and MUNI management, any of the foregoing steps may be bypassed, and the matter carried to the next higher step within the time limits for the appeal to the bypassed step. - 319.
-Nothing contained in this procedure shall be construed to deny to any employee his/her rights under the law or under applicable civil service rules, regulations and practices, or to diminish the powers and duties of the MTA Executive Director, as prescribed in the Charter of the City and County of San Francisco. - 320.
-The MTA Executive Director or designee and the Union shall endeavor to agree upon an impartial hearing officer to serve for an agreed period of time.
+- 329. By written stipulation of the grievant or the Union and MUNI management, any of the foregoing steps may be bypassed, and the matter carried to the next higher step within the time limits for the appeal to the bypassed step. - Nothing contained in this procedure shall be construed to deny to any employee his/her rights under the law or under applicable civil service rules, regulations and practices, or to diminish the powers and duties of the SFMTA Executive Director/CEO or his/her designee, as prescribed in the Charter of the City and County of San Francisco. - 331.
+The SFMTA Executive Director/CEO or his/her designee and the Union shall endeavor to agree upon an impartial hearing officer to serve for an agreed period of time.
 Should these parties fail to reach such agreement within twenty (20) days after the execution of this agreement, then, upon the written request of either party, the American Arbitration Association shall have the authority to appoint an impartial hearing officer pursuant to its rules, who shall serve for an agreed period of time.
 The cost of the services of the impartial hearing officer shall be shared equally by the Union and MUNI, except that if the grievant reaches Step 4 without Union participation, the cost shall be shared by the grievant and MUNI.
 In the event the grievant does not desire to share in the cost, Step 4 shall be bypassed.